YahorKharkevich/UK-Power-engineering/README.md

 # UK Power Engineering

+The website is deployed and accessible at https://uk-power-engineering.onrender.com.

 This is a web-application that shows the best interval for energy consumption in the UK.
 It uses this public API: https://carbon-intensity.github.io/api-definitions/?shell#get-generation-from-to

 The backend is written in Java + Spring Boot and the frontend is written in React + Vite.